Mathematics

 The hot topic of Data Science is also represented by us.
 With our TWT product ZAMRIS, we offer a quality assurance framework which, in addition to an intuitive user interface and professional quality rule management, provides machine learning algorithms for quality assurance.
 Thereby, an intelligent time series analysis of arbitrary data sets is performed by means of Machine Learning and Pattern Recognition.
 ZAMRIS can be used both as a stand-alone application and integrated into existing simulation processes, thus enabling efficient and quality-assured development even with an increasing number of variants to be examined.

-he use of Data Science is also relevant in our research projects.
-For example, in OPsTIMALwww.opstimal.deair traffic is optimized holistically from the perspective of the aviation company.
-But also in other projects we use modern tools like image recognition with Convolutional Neural Networks, self-learning neural networks or state estimation with Kalman filters.
+The use of Data Science is also relevant in our research projects.
+For example, in OPsTIMAL www.opstimal.de air traffic is optimized holistically from the perspective of the aviation company.
+Additionally, we use modern tools like image recognition with Convolutional Neural Networks, self-learning neural networks, or state estimation with Kalman filters in other projects.

 The goal of the KARLI project is to develop adaptive, responsive and level-compliant interaction in the vehicle of the future.
 To this end, customer-relevant AI functions are being developed in KARLI that detect driver states and design interactions for different stages on the way to an automated vehicle (automation level).